domino-joyce/finch-practical/finch-instructions.md

 </p>

-There are some practise datasets on Canvas for you to try out, and I will be in a Teams meeting on the Evolution site's R support channel from 12-1 every day this week so that you can drop in and get help.
+There are some practise datasets on Canvas for you to try out, and you can use the Teams R support channel for help.